-Today the sun rose on what would end up being a day of clear blue skies.
+Today the sun rose on what would end up being a day of clear blue skies, and as it turned out, excellent crochet mojo which I was able to put to good use.
 With nary a cloud to be found, this is how things looked when my dog Clooney and I walked my soon-to-be 15-year-old son to the bus stop:

 We waited a few minutes for the bus to arrive, and then, because I wanted to use as much of my time today as was possible on my 2012 North Carolina State Fair project, I decided it would be a good idea to take my dog for a walk while we were already outside.